mvollmer/pixel-test-log-demo/README.md

 ## Updating a pixel test

-If you make a change that intentionally changes how Cockpit looks (and most changes are like that, I'd say), you need to install new reference images in test/reference/.
+If you make a change that intentionally changes how Cockpit looks, you need to install new reference images in test/reference/.

 This is very similar to adding a new pixel test point.
 Take the TestFoo-testBasic-pixels.png that was written by the failed test run, move it into test/reference, and commit it.
-A local test run has dropped it into the current directory, for a remote run it will be in the test results directory.
-(The update-reference-pixels script is intended to help, but needs more love first...)
+A local test run has dropped it into the current directory, for a remote run it will be in the test results directory and the pixel comparison view has a link to it.

 When a test writes a new Foo-pixels.png file for a failed test, it will have the alpha channel of the old reference copied into it.
-That makes it easy to keep ignoring the same parts, but you can of course change it if necessary.
+That makes it easy to keep ignoring the same parts.

 ## Reviewing a changed pixel test